hollowaykeanho/Upscaler/README.md

 1. **I urgently need a video upscaling technologies to work locally** - for both image and video without any GUI overheads.
-2. **Programmable** - when you want to upscale the an album or video, the AI program has to be programmable and not restricted by the GUI's design.
+2. **Programmable** - when you want to upscale an album or a video, the AI program has to be programmable and not restricted by any GUI's design.
-3. **Reliabily working on big subject** - larger video requires streaming approach to prevent the program from consuming too much resources from the system.
+3. **Reliabily working on big subject** - larger video requires streaming approach to prevent its upscaling processing efforts from consuming too much resources from the system (e.g. disk space, RAM, and vRAM).